swaznil/stonksxd/README.md

 ## How It Works

-The app loads data from CSV files using Papa Parse.
-The data is converted into daily candlestick format then rendered on the chart using Lightweight Charts.
+Data loading is done via the use of CSV files through Papa Parse.
+The data is then converted into daily candlestick data and rendered on the chart with the help of Lightweight Charts.

-Each candle contains open, high, low and close (OHLC) values.
-Built in indicators are calculated in JavaScript.
-Some indicators are drawn directly over the price chart, while others are displayed in their own pane.
-Custom indicators can be build using fields like `open`, `high`, `low`, `close` and `volume`, along with functions like `SMA`, `EMA`, `RSI`, `ATR`, `MAX`, `MIN`, `STDEV` and `ABS`.
-Drawings are handled separately from the indicators.
-Small preferences like selected stock, theme and custom indicators are saved in browser LocalStorage.
+Candle consists of OHLC data (open, high, low, close).
+Indicators provided by the library are computed with the use of JavaScript.
+Some of them are drawn directly on top of the price chart, whereas others are shown in a separate pane.
+Custom indicators can be built through the use of OHLC and volume data, along with such functions as SMA, EMA, RSI, ATR, MAX, MIN, STDEV, and ABS.
+Drawings are done independently of indicators.
+Small preferences such as selected stock, theme and custom indicators are stored in LocalStorage of the browser.

 ---

 ## AI Usage

-ChatGPT and Codex were used for debugging code, helping build chart logic and indicator calculations improving code structure.
+ChatGPT and Codex were used for debugging code, helping build chart logic, indicator calculations and improving code structure.
+I used AI agent to build me a intial working prototype as I was really confused on where and how to start, after that I added more features and made improvements myself.
 All project decisions, design choices, implementation and final testing were done by me.

 ---